privacyguides/privacyguides.org/docs/os/windows-overview.md

 ## Office

+- The advice in this guide does not apply to Office downloaded from the Microsoft Store.
 - [Download](https://www.microsoft.com/en-us/download/details.aspx?id=49030) the corresponding Office policy and execute it to extract the files.
 - Copy `(Extracted Files)\admx\(Your Office Apps).admx` to `C:\Windows\PolicyDefinitions`.
 Copy `(Extracted Files)\admx\(Your locale ID)\(Your Office Apps).adml` to `C:\Windows\PolicyDefinitions\(Your locale ID)`.
 - You can track security baseline updates using [this](https://techcommunity.microsoft.com/gxcuf89792/rss/board?board.id=Microsoft-Security-Baselines) RSS feed.